tgoebel/clustering-analysis/README.md

 Tutorial:

-- run the provided example scripts in sequential order and compare results to provided figures
+- run the provided example scripts in sequential order and compare results to provided figures (see /plots/)

-  and:
+- also check results in:
   Zaliapin, I., and Ben-Zion, Y., 2013, Earthquake clusters in southern California I:
   Identification and stability: Journal of Geophysical Research: Solid Earth, v.
 118, no. 6, p.
 2847–2864, doi: 10.1002/jgrb.50179.